carstingaxion/cbach-wp-gridster/README.md

 *  add gridsters by simply adding a generated shortcode, you'll get from the gridsters post-list
 *  this plugin recognizes your defined content width from your theme and will help you create best fitting gridsters
 *  scripts & styles are loaded only if shortcode is really used, this saves load time
+*  visual shortcode replacement, like you know from [gallery]-Shortcode
+*  TinyMCE Button to add gridster layouts with user-friendly GUI

 ### Templates ###